-This item concerns the expenditure (ca. € 2.31 million) through the bank accounts of the Schmitz Foundations as well as liabilities for projects already approved and confirmed by the Executive and/or Board of Trustees.
+This item concerns the expenditure through the bank accounts of the Schmitz Foundations as well as liabilities for projects already approved and confirmed by the Executive and/or Board of Trustees.
+The funding approved for future projects was reduced by the sum shown.